zlu883/noodel-js/README.md

 <img alt="Noodel logo" src="docs/logo_256x256.png" width="90">

-Noodel, short for *node model*, is a 2-dimensional scroll-snap interface for content trees that you can navigate by simply moving up, down, left and right.
-It offers a new way to present content in the modern age that is intuitive, responsive and accessible.
+Noodel, short for *node model*, is a 4-way scroll-snap user interface for content trees that you can navigate by simply moving up, down, left and right.
+It offers a new way to present content in the modern age that is clean, intuitive, and highly adaptable.

 Currently available as Noodel.js, a JavaScript component for use in web projects.